 -Citations include the location of the information that you used in your research.
-They are important because they can lead an independent researcher to find the same information you did.
+They are essential because they can lead an independent researcher to find the same information you did.
 Citations give credibility to your work and show that you didn’t take a creative license and write a great fiction story.

 -If the report will be published, all of the DNA matches included must give permission for their match names to be used, or the names must be privatized.

 -The parents of ___________ were identified.

 -Genetic connections to 3rd great grandparents were verified.